Inheritance in Cyprus: subtleties, tax aspects, and protection of heirs’ rights

 The 2023 reform allowed for the registration of ownership rights to movable and immovable property through a single application, simplifying the process for heirs and speeding up registration with the Land Registry Department.

 The possibility of electronic search for wills through the state register has been introduced.
-Notaries and lawyers can now make online requests for the status of a will, which minimizes the risk of duplicate documents and forgeries.
+For notaries and lawyers, online requests for the status of a will are now possible, which minimizes the risk of duplicate documents and forgeries.

 The law has retained the concept of forced heirship, according to which part of the property (up to 75%) cannot be fully bequeathed if the testator has children or a spouse.
-Only persons who have lived outside Cyprus for at least 5 years and have foreign citizenship can enjoy complete freedom of testamentary disposition.
+Only persons who have lived outside Cyprus for at least 5 years and have foreign citizenship can take advantage of complete freedom of testamentary disposition.

-Since January 1, 2000, Cyprus has not had an inheritance tax (Inland Revenue Department), which makes this jurisdiction attractive for capital transfers.
+Since January 1, 2000, there has been no inheritance tax in Cyprus (Inland Revenue Department), which makes this jurisdiction attractive for the transfer of capital.

 1. Obtain an official death certificate